androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-Runner-Up-GCHQ.md

 The idea we came up was
 - A native Android app, GraphQL, DotNetCore WebApi, AWS, React.js, ElasticSearch, TwitterApi, Google Maps Api
 - Which plots the safest route from A to B, helping to keep the user safe
-- By checking open data sets (Police Stop and Search data, TFGM traffic data, Ufo Sightings, Ghost Sightings) and live real time data by scraping twitter fot certain keywords
+- By checking open data sets (Police Stop and Search data, TFGM traffic data, Ufo Sightings, Ghost Sightings) and live real time data by scraping twitter for certain keywords
 - With the fun element being a dark mode, which flipped the idea, allowing the user to participate in crime.

 <amp-img src="/assets/img/hack-manchester-2018/table.jpg"